yesihaveidea/myrtille/DOCUMENTATION.md

 - in HTML4 mode, data is sent to Myrtille using xhrs; these are limited in size (depends on browser and IIS config), so sending a large block of text with the "keyboard" popup may fail in such a case

 - the clipboard synchronization requires Chrome (or async clipboard API support) and HTTPS connection and is limited to text only and 1MB max

+- The left mouse button sometimes doesn't work on Windows Server 2019 (despite the event being sent), when connected to a standard (enhanced mode disabled) Hyper-V console session

+- Hyper-V Linux VMs don't support enhanced mode (except if using xRDP with Ubuntu, see https://c-nergy.be/blog/?p=12429)

+- When the Hyper-V enhanced mode is disabled, the keyboard mapping is limited to en-US only (using RDP scancodes instead of unicode) and the keyboard layout must therefore be configured in en-US (qwerty) in the remote session

 ## Troubleshoot
 First at all, ensure the Myrtille prerequisites are met (see "Installation").